-The Browns take on the Cincinnati Bengals in Week 14.
+The Browns are on the road on Sunday as they take on the Cincinnati Bengals in Week 7.
 Here are some nuggets about the contest, as well as how you can watch or listen to the game.

-TV Channel: CBS - Andrew Catalon (play-by-play), Steve Beuerlein (analyst), and Steve Tasker (analyst)
+TV Channel: CBS - Andrew Catalon (play-by-play), Steve Beuerlein (analyst) & Steve Tasker (analyst)

 Local Radio: 92.3 The Fan (WKRK-FM), ESPN 850 WKNR, WNCX (98.5 FM)